352.Infanterie-Division

 The 352.Volksgrenadier-Division's major engagements in the Offensive occurred in and around Diekirch and Ettelbruck.

-The push in the south, although stopped initially, managed to move again by the second week of the offensive and posed a threat to Allied lines.
-On 23 December 1944, there was heavy fighting in Merzig and a large portion of the Division was captured or destroyed there.
+While falling back on 23 December 1944, there was heavy fighting in Merzig and a large portion of the Division was captured or destroyed there.
 Only when the U.S. 80th Infantry Division was reinforced with armor from the U.S. 702nd Tank Battalion were the Germans defeated on the southern front of the Offensive.

 Grenadiere fighting in the Ardennes near Luxembourg

-Grenadiere from the 914.Inf-Reg. of the 352.Volksgrenadier Div. surrender in Merzig after the Ardennes Offensive, 24 Dec 1944
+Soldaten of 914.Inf-Reg. / 352.Volksgrenadier-Div. surrender in Merzig after the Ardennes Offensive, 24 Dec 1944

 THE 352nd IN BATTLE IN GERMANY